7446Nguyen/ANN_ML/README.md

 ## Acknowledgments
 This project was completed as part of **DS 7333: Quantifying the World** at Southern Methodist University's MSDS Program.
 Special thanks to our instructors and peers for valuable feedback.

----

-Let me know if you'd like any modifications or additions! 🚀